-But beware, you’ll also need the patience of a saint when it comes to fixing DIY errors, dealing with HMRC and missing out on work in the winter.
+But beware, you’ll also need the patience of a saint when it comes to fixing DIY errors, dealing with HMRC and late-paying customers.

 ‘I was just wondering….’
-Four words that send shudders down the spine of every tradesman.
+Four words that send shudders down the spine of every tradesperson.

 Sure, it might only take you an hour or so, but you don’t seem to remember asking them to work for free!